Abouelez/LaraGigs/README.md

 # LaraGigs | Laravel

-This is a simple website for jobs, you can see all avilabel jobs and you can create, edit, delete your jobs also
+This is a simple website for jobs, you can see all available jobs and you can create, edit, delete your jobs also
 ## Run Locally

 Clone the project